YaleDHLab/lab-workshops/neural-style-transfer/README.md

 - **deep learning** - a subset of machine learning that uses multi-layered, artificial neural network algorithms that enable the computer to recognize patterns and classify data

 ![three nested circles, with artificial intelligence as the largest circle, inside of which there is machine learning, and inside of that there is deep learning and neural networks](https://github.com/YaleDHLab/lab-workshops/blob/master/neural-style-transfer/images/examples/ai-circles.jpg)

-AI receives a lot of attention for its use in industry (self-driving cars) and surveillance (face detection), but it's also providing new ways for interacting with and thinking about texts and images.
+<br>AI receives a lot of attention for its use in industry (self-driving cars) and surveillance (face detection), but it's also providing new ways for interacting with and thinking about texts and images.

 ### Popular Approaches